nealfennimore/cmmc/README.md

 ## Privacy

 All data is stored locally on your device using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-There are no privacy concerns — no third-party tracking, no analytics, and no external servers are used by this application.
+There are no privacy concerns — no third-party tracking, no analytics, and no external servers are used by this application other than Github hosting the static assets.

 ## Development